ga-curriculum/security-research-lab/choose-an-attack-method/README.md

 - Phishing and Social Engineering
 - Malware and Ransomware

-The key is to choose a method that you're curious about and want to understand in more depth.
+Choose a method you're curious about and want to understand better.

 ## Understanding the goals of your research